-With applications now open, Beijing 2022-qualified athletes and hopefuls can apply for a grant through Athlete365 on behalf of their chosen charitable organisation.
+Up until 6 September, Beijing 2022-qualified athletes and hopefuls had the chance to apply for a grant through Athlete365 on behalf of their chosen charitable organisation.

 If you are one of the 16 successful applicants, your chosen charity will receive a USD 25,000 grant to strengthen and support its work in the community.

 Highlighting athlete stories in The Measure of Greatness

-To shine a light on Olympic and Paralympic athletes and hopefuls, P&G has also debuted The Measure of Greatness, which tells the uplifting stories of four inspirational athletes who have used this moment to serve others.
-From fighting on the front lines in the medical field against the COVID-19 pandemic, to promoting racial equality, to using resources to direct medical equipment and food to those most in need, these athletes epitomise how people can lead with love during challenging times and are the first recipients of the P&G Athletes for Good Fund.
+To shine a light on Olympic and Paralympic athletes and hopefuls, P&G produced The Measure of Greatness, which tells the uplifting stories of four inspirational athletes who used a difficult moment to serve others.
+From fighting on the front lines in the medical field against the COVID-19 pandemic, to promoting racial equality, to using resources to direct medical equipment and food to those most in need, these athletes epitomise how people can lead with love during challenging times and were the first recipients of the P&G Athletes for Good Fund.

 (Great Britain, para table tennis): Kim was due to start training full-time to prepare for Tokyo 2020, but instead returned to work full-time as a medical SHO (senior house officer) managing COVID-19 patients in a London hospital.
 He has been working 40-60 hours each week in the hospital, while still staying mentally and physically fit for his continued journey on the road to Tokyo 2020.